rezaDstras/booking-ticket/README.md

 ### More Information
 - Using Sanctum Package
-- using sanctum middelware to limited user's
+- using sanctum middelware to limit user's
 - Defining Separated Trait For RelationShips
 - Testing Features And Unit For All Models And Api's
 - Using Request For Request Validation